Royal Northern College of Music: Academics

 The college offers both undergraduate (BMus and joint MusB/GRNCM course with the University of Manchester in any of the five specialisations offered) and postgraduate taught programmes (PGDip, MMus) in musical performance and composition.
-In association with Manchester Metropolitan University the college offers research degrees (MPhil, PhD) in musical performance, composition, musicology and music psychology as part of its Graduate School and also confers awards at Companion, Fellowship (FRNCM) and Member level.
+In association with Manchester Metropolitan University the college offers research degrees (MPhil, PhD) in musical performance, composition, musicology and music psychology as part of its Graduate School and also confers awards at Companion, Fellowship (FRNCM), Honorary Member (HRNCM), and Associate (ARNCM) level.

 In January 2005, the RNCM was awarded £4.5 million by the Higher Education Funding Council for England to become a recognised Centre for Excellence in Teaching and Learning (CETL), the only UK conservatoire to be selected.

-The RNCM currently has 770 students and 320 teaching staff, the majority of whom are part-time visiting tutors.
-Many of the staff also teach at the Junior RNCM, a Saturday music school for talented young musicians who are keen on pursuing a musical career.
+The RNCM currently has 800+ students and 300+ teaching staff, including part-time visiting professors.
+Many of the staff also teach at Junior RNCM, a Saturday music school for talented young musicians aged eight to 18.